-For those who are keen to develop their skills outside of a formal class environment, we also offer a number of clubs and extra-curricular activities, including a Technical Theatre Club.
-Here they are taught how to operate our sophisticated light and sound equipment, as well as exploring the skills behind set design, stage management and prop making.
+For those who are keen to discover the ins and outs of backstage work, we run a Technical Theatre club.
+Here, members are taught how to operate our sophisticated light and sound equipment, as well as exploring the skills behind set design and stage management.
 Members are then invited to put their skills into practice and support the school productions and assemblies.

 SPS MONOLOGUES COMPETITION

 In the spring term, the Third Years are invited to participate in the St Paul’s Senior Monologues Competition – an annual event in the Samuel Pepys Theatre.
 Every competitor prepares and performs a monologue to an invited audience and guest adjudicator.
 The boys who take part then present their work to the whole of the Junior school in a Spring Drama assembly.

 Possibly one of the most popular extra-curricular clubs on offer at St Paul’s Juniors.
 SPYT caters for ages 7-14 (national curriculum years 3 – 9) and is open to any children in the local area.
 This is a weekly co-educational activity, which allows members to pursue further drama and performance opportunities, led by members of the Drama department and visiting professionals.
 Members have so far benefitted from expert tuition in puppetry, mask, mime, voice and movement, led by tutors from National Theatre, West Yorkshire Playhouse, Chichester Festival Theatre and Slingshot.
 SPYT frequently work towards smaller scale performance projects including scripted, devised and site specific work.

 We currently run workshops on Mondays, Tuesdays and Wednesdays afterschool, with different time slots for different age groups.